dr-platform-devops/eks-reference-deployment-pulumi-typescript/README.md

 This is a reference deployment of a simple EKS cluster with Pulumi using Typescript.
 This guide assumes some know-how with Pulumi and AWS.

+## Deployment overview

+- EKS Cluster
+- Roles, Policies and Role Attachments
+- EKS Addons: VPC, CoreDNS, EBS driver, Kube Proxy
+- A Node Group for the EKS cluster
+- Autoscaling for the cluster
+- Argo CD helm chart

+Please check the comments inline for more details.

 ## Quick start

 ### AWS Credentials